Cancun Climate & Weather

 Cancun Climate and Weather

 The Yucatan Peninsula, including Cancun, is the hottest and most tropical part of Mexico, especially from June to August when humidity is high and average highs peak at 93°F (34°C).
-Low temperatures rarely drop below 68°F (20°C) during the year and, while humidity tends to be high all year, coastal breezes have a pleasant cooling effect on hot days.
-The rainy season runs from May to October and is characterised by late afternoon tropical showers, lasting for a short time only.
+Low temperatures rarely drop below 68°F (20°C) and humidity tends to be high all year, although coastal breezes have a pleasant cooling effect on hot days.
+The rainy season runs from May to October and is characterised by late afternoon tropical showers, usually lasting for a short time only.
 Cancun lies within the Atlantic Hurricane Belt and the flat terrain makes the Yucatan Peninsula especially vulnerable to storms, particularly between June and October.
 In fact, big storms can affect Cancun at any time of year, but although they can be violent they are usually short-lived.
 On average April is the driest month and October is the wettest.